This post may contain affiliate links.

 Irish Soda Bread is an amazing bread and easy to make!
 Perfect for any meal.
-I always make this on St. Patrick’s Day to celebrate my Irish roots with our St Patrick’s Day dinner.
-Everyone loves the addition of sugar to this bread recipe and it can be made with or without the raisins.
+I always make this on St. Patrick’s Day to celebrate my Irish roots with our St. Patrick’s Day dinner.
+Everyone loves the sweetness to this bread recipe and it can be made with or without the raisins.
+It is a great recipe to make when you are celebrating St. Patrick’s Day.

 Irish Soda Bread